The Bloodline: Rebrand as MFT (2025–2026)

 On April 19 at WrestleMania 41 Night 1, Fatu defeated LA Knight to win the WWE United States Championship to earn his first singles title in WWE.
 On May 10 at Backlash, Fatu retained his title against Knight, Damian Priest, and Drew McIntyre in a fatal four-way match with assistance from a debuting JC Mateo.
 After Backlash, tension started to rise between Fatu and Sikoa.
 On June 7 at Money in the Bank, Fatu betrayed Sikoa after attacking him in the namesake ladder match, leaving The Bloodline and turning face in the process.
 On June 28 at Night of Champions, Sikoa defeated Fatu to win the United States Championship with assistance from Mateo, the returning Loa and the debuting Talla Tonga.

 After Night of Champions, Sikoa, Mateo, Loa, and Talla began to be referred to as "MFT" (My Family Tree).
 On July 12 at Saturday Night's Main Event, Sikoa retained the U.S. Title against Jimmy Uso, aided by interference from his stablemates.
 On August 3 at SummerSlam, Sikoa successfully defended the U.S. Title in a Steel Cage match against Fatu, after interference from his MFT stablemates.
 On the August 29 episode of SmackDown, Sami Zayn defeated Sikoa to capture the U.S. Championship with Fatu and Uso playing roles in evening the odds against the MFT's.
-On the October 10 episode of SmackDown, Tonga made his return attacking Zayn and Shinsuke Nakamura during the former's U.S. open challenge, adopting new war style face paint.
+On the October 10 episode of SmackDown, Tama made his return attacking Zayn and Shinsuke Nakamura during the former's U.S. open challenge, adopting new war style face paint.

+Sikoa and Tama won the WWE Tag Team Championship on January 23 episode of SmackDown by defeating Dexter Lumis and Joe Gacy of The Wyatt Sicks, but lost it 56 days later to Damian Priest and R-Truth.
+On May 2, Mateo and Loa were both released from WWE, leaving the stable.
+The stable disbanded when Tama and Talla left Sikoa on the June 26 episode, however the brothers continued to use the MFT name after subsequently forming an alliance with their father Haku.

+Reformation under Reigns (2026–present)

+Following WrestleMania 42, Reigns reunited with The Usos and began rebuilding The Bloodline.
+Jacob Fatu, however, feuded with Reigns over the World Heavyweight Championship.
+The rivalry culminated in a Tribal Combat match at Clash in Italy, where Reigns defeated Fatu to retain the title and Fatu was included into the reformed Bloodline.
+At Night 1 of SummerSlam on August 1, Fatu and The Usos lost to LA Knight, Royce Keys and Sikoa in a Six-Man Tag Team Match.
+While at Night 2 of SummerSlam on August 2, Reigns defeated Seth Rollins to retain his title.